lbarras27/MS_Face_Recognition/README.md

 - `eval_{datasetname}_identification.py`: the script that allows to do the identification protocol on the {datasetname}.

 ## Steps to do the evaluation protocols on the datasets
-1. Download the dataset you want to use and put the parent folder that contains all the image in the corresponding dataset folder in dataset folder.
+1. Download the dataset you want to use and put the parent folder that contains all the image in the corresponding dataset folder in `datasets` folder.
 For example if you download LFR dataset, rename the `LFR folder` that contains all images in `imgs` and put inside `datasets/LFR dataset` folder.